Single and Double-click High-Rate Entanglement Generation Between Distant Ions Using Multiplexed Atomic Ensembles: Additional details on the optimization

 \section{Additional details on the optimization}

 In Fig.~\ref{fig:duration_lower_effs} of the main text we presented the average duration to prepare a state for a fixed fidelity after optimizing over the emission probabilities.
 In this appendix we provide further details on the optimization.
 The emission probabilities corresponding to the results in Fig.~\ref{fig:duration_lower_effs} of the main text are displayed in Fig.~\ref{fig:probs_lower_effs}.
 For the protocol proposed in the main text we numerically optimize the emission probabilities \(\abssq{\alpha_1}, \abssq{\beta_1},\) and \(\abssq{\gamma_1}\) using our numerical implementation \cite{CODE} and \enquote{Optim.jl} \cite{mogensen-2018-julia_optim}.

+We use a constrained optimization using the \enquote{IPNewton()} method of \enquote{Optim.jl}, where derivatives are evaluated using automatic forward differentiation.
+The constraints are that the fidelity is larger than the target fidelity, as well as the (numerically optimized) emission probabilities are in between $10^{-12}$ and $10^{-1}$.
+The upper bound of the emission probabilities ensures validity of the perturbatively derived states of the initial entanglement generation and explains why the emission probabilities saturate in Fig.~\ref{fig:probs_lower_effs}.
+The initial guess for the optimization is determined for the first data point (shortest distance) by using a fixed relation between the emission probabilities, and then gradually reducing them until they satisfy the fidelity bound (for more details see \cite{LETT,CODE}, the remaining data points reduce the emission probabilities by a factor to get the guess for the next point.
+This factor needs to be chosen manually dependent on the remaining parameters.

+Some of the protocols need to account for particular details, which we detail below.
 Note that for the double-click protocol \(\alpha_1 = {1}/{\sqrt{2}}\) is not an optimization parameter and for the direct ion-ion generation there are no SPDC emission amplitudes \(\beta_1\) and \(\gamma_1\).
 We additionally note that for the single-click direct ion-ion approach we use \(10000\) exponentially spaced samples for the ion emission probability \(\abssq{\alpha_1}\) between \(10^{-1}\) and \(10^{-6}\) decreasing until we find the first value that satisfies the fidelity constraint.
 The ion-ion double-click protocol, does not need any optimization, as both ions each emit a photon shared evenly between the two rails.

+Note, that given the more deterministic approaches for the direct ion-ion entanglement generation, we expect the conclusions of the numerical optimization for the hybrid approach to be valid even if results in a local optimum.

+Any further optimization can only improve the performance of the hybrid approach introduced here and it will thus have an even larger advantage.